-with $n$ being the number of the ions' full revolutions in the precision trap.
+with $n$ being the sum of full revolutions performed at the magnetron and modified cyclotron frequencies during the phase accumulation time in the precision trap.
 We used the following accumulation times for the PI-ICR mass measurements: $557$~ms for the $^{113}$Ru$^+$ ground and isomeric state, $220$~ms for the $q = 2+$ ions of $^{113}$Ru isomeric state, $200$~ms for the $^{115}$Ru$^+$ ground state and 100 ms for the $^{115}$Ru$^+$ isomer (see Fig.~\ref{fig:115ru_pi-icr}).
 The measurement pattern utilized at JYLFTRAP is described in more detail in Refs.~\cite{Nesterenko2018,Nesterenko2021} and the PI-ICR measurement technique in Ref. \cite{Eliseev2014}.

 For $^{117}$Ru$^+$, the TOF-ICR technique~\cite{Graff1980, Konig1995} was applied.
 The ion's cyclotron frequency $\nu_c$ in TOF-ICR technique is determined from a time-of-flight resonance measured with the 2D MCP detector, located outside the strong magnetic field of the trap.
 To enhance the resolving power, the Ramsey method of time-separated oscillatory fields \cite{Kretzschmar2007, George2007} was utilised.
 A short 10-30-10~ms (on-off-on) pattern was used in order to minimize the decay losses (see Fig.~\ref{fig:117ru_tof-icr}).